-Part-time Less than 12 credit hours Full-time 12 - 17 credit hours
+Part-time Less than 12 credit hours

+Full-time 12 - 17 credit hours

+Overload Over 17 credit hours

 Note: To be eligible to participate in any extracurricular activity representing the College off-campus, a student must be full-time.
 Students on probation are not permitted to carry more than 13 credits.
 Students wishing to take an overload must obtain permission from the Registrar.
 Refer to the Schedule of Charges for overload fee.